budhwarstuti/MechaCar_Statistical_Analysis/README.md

 * What data is needed to run the statistical test?
 * Ans: I will need the data over 5 years for Mechacar and different brands for the below features:

-* Model
-* Year of manufacture
-* Cost
-* Fuel Efficiency
-* Horse power
-* Maintenance
-* Number of advanced Safety Features
+  Model, Year of manufacture, Cost, Fuel Efficiency, Horse power, Maintenance, Number of advanced Safety Features